kubecost/poc-common-configurations/aws-attach-roles/README.md

 ### Step 2: Update configuration
 - Update configuration of these files: cloud-integration.json, kubecost-athena-policy.json, kubecost-s3-thanos-policy.json, object-store.yaml, productkey.json (optional if it is only for evaluation) accordingly with your information.
 The values that need to be updated is in <....>

+NOTE: In the cloud-integration.json file, the <AWS_cloud_integration_athenaBucketName> is the "arn:aws:s3:::aws-athena-query-results-*" bucket.

 ### Step 3: Run the following commands to create approriate policy:

 ```sh